-The Kammari research project includes several interconnected levels of activity: the research group’s long-term research projects, individual research projects and related artistic interventions.
+The Kammari research group includes several interconnected levels of activity: the research group’s long-term research projects, individual research projects and related artistic interventions.
 Here are the on-going current projects.

 Long-term research projects:

 Technology as Ideology – A research project launched in June 2018 on technology’s ideological features and its psychological, social and political dynamics.
 Main coordinators: Niklas Toivakainen & Sakari Laurila.
-Read more: Technology as Ideology -project page
+Contact kammari at kammari.org for more information.

 Integrated Sustainability -project at the Kammari Residency – long term research project in the Kammari Residency, combining different disciplines of contemporary art, theory and practical applications, to develop the residency house into a living post-fossil installation and an ecologically sustainable, experimental working environment.

-The Phantom Limb – a long term research and performance project about an intimate relationship between a human and an algorithm, discovering logic of fantasies and the social need for acceptance.
+The Phantom Limb – theatrical performance project about an intimate relationship between a human and an algorithm, discovering logic of fantasies and the social need for acceptance.
 Initial premier in the Buffer Fringe Festival, 2018.
-Main coordinator: Sakari Laurila.
-Read more: The Phantom Limb -project page
+Director: Sakari Laurila.

 More information about the projects: kammari (at) kammari.org